Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 What Makes Keratosis Pilaris Worse?

-• Dry Skin: Low humidity and cold weather can dry out the skin.
+• Dry Skin: Low humidity and cold weather can make skin drier.

 What Makes KP Worse